ODIN-fire/odin-rs/odin_book/src/intro.md

 <img class="mono right" src="../img/odin-edge-mono.svg" width="40%"/>

 Assume for instance micro-grid (location/terrain- aware) wind forecast for a given incident area, such as provided by [WindNinja](https://weather.firelab.org/windninja/).
-This not only requires high speed machinery to execute the simulation but also needs significant bandwidth/connectivity to obtain the required input data such as weather forecasts and station reports, high resolution digital elevation models, vegetation/fuel models and more.
-The user-facing results of the simulation can be compiled into relatively small and simple text (CSV) files containing a wind vector grid in the area of interest.
+This not only requires high speed machinery to execute the simulation but also needs significant bandwidth/connectivity to periodically obtain the required input data such as weather forecasts and station reports, high resolution digital elevation models, vegetation/fuel models and more.
+The user-facing results of the simulation can be compiled into relatively simple text (CSV) files containing a wind vector grid in the area of interest.

+As a general rule we want to be able to run functions where the data is most easily accessible.
+For information that is obtained from sensors in the field (such as local tracking data) that can be a local incident command server.
+For functions that use large amounts of input such as NOAA weather forecasts this can be a high speed data center.
+For functions that are computationally expensive this should be a super computer.

 ## Examples